Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

     sender.sendMessages(batch);
 }

-// Finally dispose of the sender. sender.close();
+// Continue using the sender and finally, dispose of the sender.
+// Clients should be long-lived objects as they require resources
+// and time to establish a connection to the service. sender.close();
 ```